void

 Background

-Brucker Zuckerfabrik (Bruck Sugar Factory) refers to a sugar factory in Bruck and der Leitha that started production in 1909.
+Brucker ZuckerfabrikBruck Sugar Factory refers to a sugar factory in Bruck an der Leitha that started production in 1909.
 It was owned by Österreichischen Zuckerindustrie-Aktiengesellschaft until 1931 and had several owners throughout the years.
-Until it was closed in 1986 it remained one of the largest sugar refineries in Austria.
+Until it was closed in 1986, it remained one of the largest sugar refineries in Austria.
 Wolfgang Gruber and Erwin Sillaber have written a detailed history of the sugar factory[a].
-Today the building is occupied by a biodiesel factory.
+Today, the building is occupied by a biodiesel factory.

 The Good Soldier Švejk in Captivity

-The factory is mentioned also in Dobrý voják Švejk v zajetí but is erroneously placed in Királyhida.[1]
+The factory is also mentioned in Dobrý voják Švejk v zajetí but is erroneously placed in Királyhida.[1]

 Jinak Királyhida je zaprášené město.
 Obyvatelé nevědí, jestli jsou Němci nebo Maďaři.
 Městské děvy pěstují flirt s důstojníky vojenského tábora z Brucku.
 Také tu kvete prostituce jako všude v Maďárii.
 Jsou tam jen dvě památnosti, zříceniny cukrovaru a vykřičený dům U kukuřičního klasu, který ráčil poctíti svou návštěvou arcivévoda Štěpán roku 1908 za velkých manévrů.